EMCE777/getting-and-cleaning-data-course-project-1/CodeBook.md

 # Measurements

-These variables are all of the mean values for the corresponding measurement based on the subject and the activity.
+These variables contain the mean values and standard deviations for  the corresponding measurement based on the subject and the activity.
 These are all of data type numeric.

    ### Updated Variable Names